 The award is given for post-graduate study and research in the fields of Mining, Chemical Engineering, Geology or Metallurgy.
-The value of the award is \$2,000 p.a. for one to three years.
+The value of the award is \$2,000 p.a. plus University fees for one to three years.
 Applications should be lodged with Conzinc Riotinto of Aust.
 Ltd., Box 384D, Melbourne, Victoria, by 1st December.